Angela Hucles

-Angela Khalia Hucles Mangano (née Hucles; born July 5, 1978) is an American sports executive and former professional soccer player.
-Hucles Mangano is currently the vice president of player development and operations at Angel City FC of the National Women's Soccer League (NWSL), of which she is also a minority owner.
-As a player, Hucles Mangano played as a midfielder and was a member of the United States women's national soccer team.
+Angela Khalia Hucles Mangano (née Hucles; born July 5, 1978) is an American sports executive and former professional soccer player who is currently the president of women's soccer for the Houston Dash of the National Women's Soccer League (NWSL).
+She was previously the vice president of player development and operations for Angel City FC, of which she is also a minority owner.
+As a player, Hucles Mangano played as a midfielder and was a member of the United States national team.

 Early life

-Hucles attended Norfolk Academy where she was a Parade and NSCAA All-American selection in 1995.
+Hucles' parents are academics Janis Sanchez-Hucles and Michael Hucles.
+Angela graduated from Norfolk Academy where she was a Parade and NSCAA All-American selection in 1995.
 She was twice named an All-State and All-Region selection in 1994 and 1995.
 She graduated in 1996 as Norfolk Academy's all-time leading scorer with 204 goals and 106 assists.

 University of Virginia

 Hucles played college soccer at the University of Virginia, where she was a four-year all-ACC player and tallied 59 goals, including a record 19 game-winners.
 She is still Virginia's career women's leader in goals, game-winning goals, and total points.